-Making Relationships: Children play co-operatively, taking turns with others.
+Building Relationships: Children play co-operatively, taking turns with others.
 They take account of one another’s ideas about how to organise their activity.
 They show sensitivity to others’ needs and feelings, and form positive relationships with adults and other children.

-Managing Feelings and Behaviour: Children talk about how they and others show feelings, talk about their own and others’ behaviour, and its consequences, and know that some behaviour is unacceptable.
+Self Regulation: Children talk about how they and others show feelings, talk about their own and others’ behaviour, and its consequences, and know that some behaviour is unacceptable.
 They work as part of a group or class, and understand and follow the rules.
 They adjust their behaviour to different situations, and take changes of routine in their stride.

 Play activities and the problems children face during their play form a large part of our curriculum.
 For example, supporting children as they learn to share and take turns in a variety of situations and also guiding children, as they learn to make new friends and work through friendships issues that may develop.

 The Year 2 School Monitors help children in the playground, by showing their peers how to take turns, play fairly and give support when making new friends.